 Sounds poetic?
 Of course!
-And that’s exactly what a Biryani should be – and this Paneer Biryani recipe is pretty good – if I may say so myself!
-Its been a staple ever since and is a welcome change when you want something meat-free.
+And that’s exactly what a Biryani should be!
+This Paneer Biryani recipe been a staple ever since and is a welcome change when you want something meat-free.
 The recipe does require a bit of prep work in advance, but it can all be done simultaneously and I promise you, the little extra effort that it does need to cook this is well worth it in the end.
 Trust me!

 For the Rice:

 - 3 cups Basmati rice thoroughly rinsed and drained

 - 4 cups water

 - 3-4 whole black peppercorns